 Sometimes a project finishes on time and on the budget with great success.
 All works perfectly and according to the plan and specification.

-but, the project is still considered as a big failure.
+but, the project is still considered a big failure.
 Why? because nobody wants the product or service the project has produced.

 If you can’t sell what you have worked on for months or years, regardless of its technical merits, it is a failure.